manwar/python-guide/introduction-to-python.md

     (10, 20)
     {'message': 'hello'}

-THe parameters passed to a function can be fetched using `locals()` function as below:
+The parameters passed to a function can be fetched using `locals()` function as below:

     def func(x, y, op="sum"):
         print(locals())